bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 	jmp *56(%rdi)           /* goto saved address without altering rsp */
 ```

-In the assembly code of "setjmp", instruction 1 saves the value stored in %rbx into %rdi; in x86-64, %rdi is used to save the first argument of a function call.
-In our case of "setjmp," this first and only argument has a type of "jump_buf," which is an int array that stores information of callee saved registers so that the program may restore its calling environment later.
+In the assembly code of "setjmp," instruction 1 saves the value stored in %rbx into %rdi; in x86-64, %rdi is used to save the first argument of a function call.
+In our case of "setjmp," this first and single argument has a type of "jump_buf," which is an int array that stores information of callee saved registers so that the program may restore its calling environment later.

-The following instructions 2,3,4,5,6,(9 && 10) save addresses of callee saved registers into jump_buf(jump_buf[0],jump_buf[1]...); this is because they're "callee saved".
+The following instructions (2,3,4,5,6,9,10) save addresses of callee saved registers into jump_buf(jump_buf[0],jump_buf[1]...).
+Is it necessary to do this?
+The answer is "yes."
+This is because they're "callee saved."
 The name "callee saved" means they must be saved by the callee and restored when returned from the callee.

-When "longjmp" is called, the saved register values and the stack pointer are restored, and execution jumps back to the return address of setjmp's caller.
-This is how the magic happens!
+When "longjmp" is called, the saved register values and the stack pointer are restored, and execution jumps back to the return address of "setjmp."
+This is when the magic happens!
 The program is now running as it has just returned from "setjmp"!

 ### why goto alone can't perform non-local magic in GO